 Elimination Diets – The removal of allergens from the diet.

 - Tailored Elimination – Elimination of specific allergens based on allergy testing

 - Six Food Elimination – Elimination of 6 top allergens based on the most common allergens seen in EoE patients

 The Six Food Elimination Diet

-The 6 Food Elimination diet is interesting because it bypasses the need of extensive food allergen testing needed for the Tailored Elimination diet.
-As you may know, allergy testing (skin prick tests and blood tests) are not perfect.
+The 6 Food Elimination diet has been gaining in popularity because it bypasses extensive food allergen testing needed for the Tailored Elimination diet.
+As you may know, allergy tests (skin prick tests and blood tests) are not perfect.
 There are often false positives which can make the treatment plan more complicated and time consuming, and some allergens may be missed ('false negatives').
-So what the 6 Food Elimination diet proposes is that, off-the-bat, patients will eliminate the top 6 allergens seen in EoE patients.
+So what the 6 Food Elimination diet proposes is that, off-the-bat, patients eliminate the top 6 allergens seen in EoE patients.
 The top allergens are milk, soy, eggs, wheat, peanuts/tree nuts, and seafood.
 One study1 confirms there is a 74% success rate when using this type of nutrition therapy for EoE.
 (As a point of reference, an Elemental Diet shows a 95-98% success rate based on multiple studies.)
 Researcers are also looking into 4 Food Elimination diets.

 Advantages and Disadvantages to consider

-I hope this helped to shed some light on this nutritional therapy option for EoE.
+I hope this helped to shed some light on this nutritional therapy options for EoE.
 Every person will have their own treatment plan that works for them.
-Is anyone doing an Elimination diet now?
+Is anyone following an elimination diet now?
 How is it going for you?
 Have any tips you can share that may help others manage an elimination diet?

 Read Comments (10)